 Rocking also stimulates the vestibular system, not only developing your child’s muscles, posture and balance, but also the ability of the eyes to focus.
 The vestibular system also helps the two sides of the brain to communicate more effectively.

 Opportunities to play instruments

 Children love to play instruments.
-There are plenty of age-appropriate instruments from which you can choose at the PLAYful Music shop.
 Instruments engage children’s attention and focus and highlight many musical elements.
-Quality instruments that are durable and provide a high-quality sound are essential.
+Quality instruments that are durable and provide a high-quality sound are a huge bonus.

 Peek-a-boo games establish a visual connection (eye contact) between child and parent and support the child’s growing understanding of object permanence.
 In addition, the game offers sensory stimulation (hiding underneath or behind scarves), develops fine-motor skills, and demands eye-hand coordination as the child reaches for and grasps the scarf.